gmagnotta/workshops/crosscompile/README.md

 ## Work in progress

-Demonstrate on how to use K8s to perform cross compilation
+Demonstrate on how to use OpenShift Container Platform to perform cross compilation

 ## Notes